odajohannessen/bastion/README.md

 It checks the time stamp of the blob names.
 If there are any expired secrets, the key and the secret blob are deleted from key vault and storage account, respectively.

 ### LoggingManager
-The logging manager sets up logging towards application insights.
+The logging manager sets up logging towards Application Insights in Azure.

 ## Helpers
 ### GetSecretFromKeyVaultHelper
-A helper method for retreiving a secret from the key vault.
+A helper method for retrieving a secret from the key vault.

 ### GetUserAssignedDefaultCredentials
 A helper method which returns Default Azure Credentials for the user assigned managed identity which is set up for the resources.